natalieagus/computationstructures/_fpga/fpga_1.md

 And then in the body, we have the `always` block, which as the name suggests it **signifies a connection**, something that is **always** connected.

-<mark> Remember that in this block we are *describing how a hardware device should behave, that is: literally describing its schematic in terms of code for Alchitry / Vivado to **interpret** and create an appropriate hardware description for the **Au** board to run.* </mark>
+<span style="background-color:yellow"> Remember that in this block we are *describing how a hardware device should behave, that is: literally describing its schematic in terms of code for Alchitry / Vivado to **interpret** and create an appropriate hardware description for the **Au** board to run.* </span>

 Above the `always` block we can define other modules to be used, clock or reset signals, or simply intermediary connections using the keyword `sig`.